thoughtgap/arc-data-server/readme.md

 ## Endpoints

 * [`/files/source`](http://localhost:3000/files/source) Lists the compressed source files (Layer 1, not really implemented yet)
+* [`/files/extract`](http://localhost:3000/files/extract) Copies/extracts the files from Layer 1 (iCloud) to Layer 2 (local directory).
+Checks for duplicates in the iCloud directory on the way.
+Server has to be restarted afterwards (to be fixed)
 * [`/files/jsonexport`](http://localhost:3000/files/jsonexport) Lists all the Arc export files (Layer 2)
 * [`/classifications/places`](http://localhost:3000/classifications/places) Shows the place classifications maintained in `config/locationtypes.json`
 * [`/visits/places`](http://localhost:3000/visits/places) Shows a list of all the places that were visited.
 Can be filtered.